SimonGschnell/RefactoringRoadmap/ref.md

 * big switch statements should have its legs turned into single function calls with **extract function**
 * if there are multiple switch statement switching on the same condition, use **replace conditional with polymorphism**
 * if the legs of a switch statement are semantically related to the switch condition, one could use **replace conditional with polymorphism**
+* loops and their code can also be extracted to shorten the function, if it is hard to find a name for the extracted loop, that may because the loop is doing 2 different things
+* if loops do 2 different things use **Split Loop** to break out the tasks and extract each split loop